Kqzz/MC-API/README.md

 # MC API
 > written by Kqzz and contributors

-This is a Minecraft API (similar to [aschon](https://api.ashcon.app/mojang/v2/user/Notch)) that provides information on a minecraft user
+This is a Minecraft API (similar to [aschon](https://api.ashcon.app/mojang/v2/user/Notch), but with more info) that provides information on a minecraft user.

+*NOTE: There is no public version available at the moment, but there will be in the near future.*

 ## Routes